 Tips for Small Businesses

 - Before signing a loan or arranging for another way to finance an equipment purchase, consider talking it over with an experienced financial advisor.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - How you finance equipment can affect your taxes.
 Tax rules for independent contractors differ from what a traditional employee experiences, but they’re not overly complicated.
 Getting familiar with the basics can make filing your taxes as an independent contractor easier to navigate.